Why you suffer from terrible jet lag

 Here is his professional, hard-won advice.
 Apply these hacks on your next international trip and you'll be tapped into your new time zone in no time.

-"My major tip is to try and get your body clock in sync with the sunlight of your new destination as quickly as possible," Captain de Crespigny says.
+"My major tip is to try and get your body clock in synch with the sunlight of your new destination as quickly as possible," Captain de Crespigny says.

 "So if you're spending a day in the aircraft to get to the other side of the planet, time your meal, your movies, your work and your sleep to match your new time zone rather than the one you've just left.
 The moment you take off, synch those four things with the destination you're heading to and you will be much better off when you arrive."